 We believe our patents are valid, enforceable and valuable.
 Notwithstanding this belief, third parties may make claims of infringement or invalidity claims with respect to our patents and such claims could give rise to material cost for defense or settlement or both, jeopardize or substantially delay a successful outcome of litigation we are or may become involved in, divert resources away from our other activities, limit or cease our revenues related to such patents, or otherwise materially and adversely affect our business.
 Similar challenges could also prevent us from obtaining additional patents in the future.
 Additionally, several of our patents are currently, and other patents may in the future be, subject to United States Patent and Trademark Office ("USPTO") post-grant inter partes review proceedings ("IPR") which may result in all or part of these patents being invalidated, or the claims of our patents being limited.
 Unfavorable or adverse outcomes in our litigation or IPRs may result in losses, exhaustion of financial resources, reduction in our ability to enforce our intellectual property rights, or other adverse effects, which could encumber our ability to develop and commercialize our products.
 Even if we are successful in enforcing our intellectual property rights, our patents may not ultimately provide us with any competitive advantages and may be less valuable than we currently expect.
-These risks may be heightened in countries other than the United States where laws regarding patent protection are less developed and may be negatively affected by the fact that legal standards in the United States and elsewhere for protection of intellectual property rights in Internet-related businesses are uncertain and still evolving.
-In addition, there are a significant number of United States and foreign patents and patent applications in our areas of interest, and we expect that significant litigation in these areas will continue and will add uncertainty to the value of certain patents and other intellectual property rights in our areas of interest.
-If we are unable to protect our intellectual property rights or otherwise realize value from them, our business would be negatively affected.
+These risks may be heightened in countries other than the United States where laws regarding patent protection are less valuable than we currently expect.
+These risks may be heightened in countries other than the United States where laws regarding patent protection are less valuable than we currently expect.
+These risks may be heightened in countries other than the United States and elsewhere for protection of intellectual property rights in Internet-related businesses are uncertain and still evolving.
+In addition, there are a significant number of United States and foreign patents and patent applications in our a